noamraph/nix-pills/pills/03-enter-environment.md

 So where are we getting packages from?
 We said something about this already in the [second article](02-install-on-your-running.md).
-There\'s a list of channels from which we get packages, although usually we use a single channel.
+There's a list of channels from which we get packages, although usually we use a single channel.
 The tool to manage channels is [nix-channel](https://nixos.org/manual/nix/stable/command-ref/nix-channel.html).

     $ nix-channel --list
     nixpkgs http://nixos.org/channels/nixpkgs-unstable

-If you\'re using NixOS, you may not see any output from the above command (if you\'re using the default), or you may see a channel whose name begins with \"nixos-\" instead of \"nixpkgs\".
+If you're using NixOS, you may not see any output from the above command (if you're using the default), or you may see a channel whose name begins with \"nixos-\" instead of \"nixpkgs\".

-That\'s essentially the contents of `~/.nix-channels`.
+That's essentially the contents of `~/.nix-channels`.

 <div class="info">